 Nowadays, cystic fibrosis is usually diagnosed before symptoms appear, through screening tests carried out soon after birth.
-Read more about screening for cystic fibrosis.

 The main problems associated with cystic fibrosis are outlined below.

 Cystic fibrosis can cause sticky mucus to clog the lungs and airways.
 This can cause: